BYU-PRISM/GEKKO/docs/ml.rst

-Gekko's optimization functionality will be used to find a minimum of this function.
+Gekko's optimization functionality is used to find a minimum of this function.

 .. container:: cell code